vrugtehagel/csml/README.md

 ## Examples

 For an example, see the `/example` folder.
-It contains a "project" of a single page, with some additional included CSML files.
+It contains a "project" of a single page, with some additional imported CSML files.
 It should give you a fairly decent idea of what CSML does, and how.